webiny/Insight/Readme.md

 This is your core view, it shows you all your registered users ranked by their level.

 The level is based on the power of 2.  i.e.
-Say level 3, that equals to 2^3, which equals to 8, and since previous level equals to 4 (2^2), the range for level 3 is score of 5 - 8.
+Say level 3, that equals to 2^3, which equals to score of 8, and since previous level equals to score of 4 (2^2), the range for level 3 is score of 5 - 8.
-Level 4 (2^4): 9 - 16
+* Level 4 (2^4): 9 - 16
-Level 5 (2^5): 17 - 32
+* Level 5 (2^5): 17 - 32
-Level 6 (2^6): 33 - 64
+* Level 6 (2^6): 33 - 64
 …you get the point

-Score card shows you the total user score, as well as a breakdown of which actions he performed, how many times, what is the last time he performed that action and the total score for that action.
+Score card shows you the total user score, as well as a breakdown of which actions he performed, how many times, when was the last time he performed that action and the total score for that action.

 ## Tracker
 Every rule has a slug, using that slug you need to call the tracker in your app, once the action has been performed.
 Tracker is a client side JS class which has to be declared as a dependency to your Webiny app.